 Gastric Emptying Study

 This test evaluates the emptying of the stomach and also may provide information on the presence of reflux from the stomach to the esophagus.
 It is done in the nuclear medicine area of Radiology.
-The child is fed a tasteless dye mixed with milk/formula/food.
+The child is fed a tasteless dye mixed with milk, formula or food.
 It is important for the child not to have anything to eat or drink for up to eight hours before the test to ensure that the stomach will be empty at the time the test is started.

 For the liquid-meal version of this test, the child will drink the mixture and lie flat on a table.
 A special scanner will take pictures of the stomach every minute for approximately 60 minutes.
-The results will provide information about whether GER is present and the rate of stomach emptying.
+The results will provide information about whether Gastroesophageal Reflux (GER) is present and the rate of stomach emptying.

 This radiology imaging test helps determine if the bile ducts and gallbladder are working properly.
 A small amount of dye is injected through the child's vein.